tongjingqi/Game-RL/README.md

     *   **Start the Reward Model**
         First, you need to start the reward model API.
 Execute the following in the `Code2Logic` root directory:

         ```bash
         bash scripts/reward_api.sh
         ```
         Ensure this service starts successfully and runs in the background.

     *   **Start Training**
         After the reward model is running, you can begin training the Qwen2.5-VL model.
 Execute the following in the `Code2Logic` root directory:
         ```bash
         bash scripts/train_qwen2_5vl.sh
         ```

     *   **Model Inference**
         Once training is complete, perform inference with your model to generate predictions.
 Execute the following in the `Code2Logic` root directory:
         ```bash
         bash scripts/infer.sh
         ```
         This will typically output a JSON file containing the model's predictions.

     *   **Evaluate Results**
         Use the `eval.sh` script to evaluate the JSON file output by `infer.sh`.
 Execute the following in the `Code2Logic` root directory:
         ```bash
         bash scripts/eval.sh path/to/your/inference_output.json
         ```
         *(Please replace `path/to/your/inference_output.json` with the actual path to your inference output file.)*

         **Note on Evaluation Model**: The evaluation in the paper follows the use of the `qwen2.5-72b-awq` model.
 You can also configure the script to use other evaluation APIs or models as needed.

+        > *In our work, the inference and evaluation configurations were unified across both the original open-source models and our trained models.*

 ## 🎮 All Code for Generating GameQA samples